 Everyone residing in the Netherlands is required by law to have valid health insurance, so you will need to be properly insured by an internationally recognized insurance agency.
 International students are not automatically ensured.
 There are various types of health insurance: the kind of health insurance that will apply to you will depend on various factors, including your country of origin, age, whether you are employed in the Netherlands and the duration of your stay.
-Check out this flowchart on healthcare insurance for international students in the Netherlands to find out which health insurance you most likely need.
+Check the information provided by NUFFIC on healthcare insurance for international students in the Netherlands to find out which health insurance you most likely need.

 Dutch Public Health Care Insurance

 You are obligated to take out Dutch public healthcare insurance if you:

 - Are over 30 years old and your stay in the Netherlands is not temporary, or

 - Have a (part-time) job or paid internship in the Netherlands, or

 - Are a PhD Scholarship student, participating in the PhD Scholarship Programme

 If you’re required to take out Dutch public health insurance, you may also be eligible for zorgtoeslag (health care benefits).
 Check the Belastingdienst page for more information.

 Consult Zorgwijzer for an overview of the different basic health insurances available.
 The website compares different insurances, including what they cover and what they cost.
 Please note: Dutch healthcare insurance covers the cost of basic medical care (the so-called basisverzekering).
 It does not include liability insurance, home insurance, or travel insurance.
 You can take out an additional insurance package at AON for these.

 EU Health Insurance Card (EHIC)